Nitrokey/nitrokey-documentation/nitrokey3/firmware-update.rst

 This guide describes how to update the firmware on the Nitrokey 3.

 .. important::
-   **Currently updating the firmware will delete all user data!** Make sure you have proper backup login methods enabled and/or ensure that the Nitrokey 3 is not the only way to authenticate/2FA for your applications/services.
+   **For firmware v.1.0.0 and below the update will delete all user data!**
+   Make sure you have proper backup login methods enabled and/or ensure that the Nitrokey 3 is not the only way to authenticate/2FA for your applications/services.

+   **For firmware v1.0.1 and above user data is retained** during the update.
+Anyways, be sure to always have another device (or login method) registered with your service, if for some reason your data is not retained.

 How to Update
 -------------